BradleyMatera/Server/readme.md

 	•	What I Tried:
-	•	Implemented Sorting Logic: Sorting by lname and fname works manually when tested.
+	•	Sorting Logic in Helpers: Sorting is handled in the sortContacts function, which sorts by lname by default and also accepts other fields like fname.
-	•	Checked ID Format: MongoDB uses string-based IDs, while the test expects numeric IDs (e.g., 35).
+	•	ID Handling: MongoDB’s ObjectIDs are strings, while the test suite seems to expect numeric IDs.
 	•	Ongoing Issue:
-	•	The test suite expects hardcoded numeric IDs, but MongoDB generates string-based IDs.
-This discrepancy causes the sorting test to fail, even though the sorting functionality is correct.
+	•	The mismatch between the test suite’s hardcoded ID expectations and MongoDB’s string-based IDs remains a problem.
+While the sorting functionality works when manually tested, the tests expect a different ID format, causing them to fail.

 5. Filtering